matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 enabling proactive troubleshooting and optimization.
 Logging provides insight into the behavior and output of applications and
 Kubernetes components, helping in debugging and auditing.

-2) Explain the Key Metrics to Monitor in a Kubernetes Cluster.
+2) Explain the Key Metrics to Monitor in a Kubernetes Cluster?
 Answer: Key metrics to monitor in a Kubernetes cluster include resource utilization (CPU, memory, disk, network), pod status, node health, deployment status, API server metrics, and error rates.
 Monitoring these metrics helps in ensuring the cluster is performing optimally and that applications are running reliably.